-Part I

 1. MACRS system (GDS or ADS)

 2. Property class

-3. Date placed in service
+З. Date placed in service

 4. Recovery period

 5. Method and convention

 6. Depreciation rate (from tables)

 Part II

-7. Cost or other basis \$
+Cost or other basis \$

-8. Business/investment use
+8. Business/investment use%

-9. Multiply line 7 by line 8
+9. Multiply line 7 by line 8 \$

-10. Total claimed for section 179 deduction and
+10. Total claimed for section 179 deduction and other items \$

-other items

 11. Subtract line 10 from line 9.
-This is your tentative basis for depreciation \$ 12.
-Multiply line 11 by .30 if the 30% special depreciation allowance applies.
-Multiply line 11 by .50 if the 50% special depreciation allowance applies.
+This is your tentative basis for depreciation \$

+12. Multiply line 11 by .50 if the 50% special depreciation allowance applies.
 This is your special depreciation allowance.
-Enter -0- if this is not the year you placed the property in service, the property is not qualified property, or you elected not to claim a special allowance \$ 13.
-Subtract line 12 from line 11.
-This is your basis for depreciation 14.
-Depreciation rate (from line 6) 15.
-Multiply line 13 by line 14.
-This is your MACRS depreciation deduction \$ If real estate, do not include cost (basis) of land.
+Enter -0- if this is not the year you placed the property in service, the property is not

+qualified property, or you elected not to claim a special allowance \$

+13. Subtract line 12 from line 11.
+This is your basis for depreciation

+14. Depreciation rate (from line 6)

+15. Multiply line 13 by line 14.
+This is your MACRS depreciation deduction \$

+lf re eal estate, do not include cost (basis) of land. -

-The following example shows how to figure your MACRS depreciation deduction using the percentage tables and the MACRS worksheet.
+The following example shows how to figure your MACRS depreciation deduction using the percentage tables and the MACRS Worksheet.

 Example.
-You bought office furniture (7-year property) for \$10,000 and placed it in service on August 11, 2009.
+You bought office furniture (7-year property) for \$10,000 and placed it in service on August 11, 2015.
 You use the furniture only for business.
 This is the only property you placed in service this year.
 You did not elect a section 179 deduction and the property is not qualified property for purposes of claiming a special depreciation allowance so your property's unadjusted basis is its cost, \$10,000.
 You use GDS and the half-year convention to figure your depreciation.
 You refer to the MACRS Percentage Table Guide in Appendix A and find that you should use Table A-1.
 Multiply your property's unadjusted basis each year by the percentage for 7-year property given in Table A-1.
-You figure your depreciation deduction using the MACRS worksheet as follows.
+You figure your depreciation deduction using the MACRS Worksheet as follows.

+MACRS Worksheet

-MACRS Worksheet Keep for Your Records
+Keep for Your Records

 Part I

 1. MACRS system (GDS or ADS) GDS

-2. Property class 7-year
+2. Property class

 3. Date placed in service

-4. Recovery period
+4. Recovery period 7-Year

 5. Method and convention 200%DB/Half-Year

 6. Depreciation rate (from tables) .1429

 Part II

 7. Cost or other basis \$10,000

-8. Business/investment use 100%
+8. Business/investment use

+100 %

-9. Multiply line 7 by line 8 \$10,000
+9. Multiply line 7 by line 8 . \$10,000

-10. Total claimed for section 179 ded

-and other items -0-
+10. Total claimed for section 179 deduction and other items -0-

 11. Subtract line 10 from line 9.
-This i s your

-tentative basis for depreciation . \$10,000
+This is your tentative basis for depreciation \$10,000

-12. Multiply line 11 by .30 if the 30% special

-depreciation allowance applies.
-Multiply

-line 11 by .50 if the 50% special

-depreciation allowance applies.
-This is

-your special depreciation allowance.

-Enter -0- if this is not the year you

-placed the property in service, the

-property is not qualified property, or you
+12. Multiply line 11 by .50 if the 50% special depreciation allowance applies.
+This is your special depreciation allowance.
+Enter -0- if this is not the year you placed the property in service, the property is not qualified property, or you elected not to claim n

-elected not to claim a special allowance -0-
+a special allowance 0

 13. Subtract line 12 from line 11.
-This is

-your basis for depreciation \$10,000
+This is your basis for depreciation . \$10,000

-14. Depreciation rate (from line 6) .1429
+14. Depreciation rate (from line 6) 1429

 15. Multiply line 13 by line 14.
-This is your

-MACRS depreciation deduction \$1,429
+This is your MACRS depreciation deduction . \$1,429

-+16 1

-^{}If real estate, do not include cost (basis) of land.
+\If real estate, do not include cost (basis) of land.